 This perspective was written in 2015 & is being re-released by Weaving House as not much has changed. –

 It’s a Woman thing…. days as dark as nights…..domestic violence

-Most forms of violence are due to friction between opposing groups over resources and ultimately, to control and dominate another or many and the power relations between women and men are the most fundamental of all social division.
+Most forms of violence are due to friction between opposing groups over resources and ultimately, to control and dominate another or many, and the power relations between women and men are the most fundamental of all social divisions.

 Gendered violence produces itself from structural inequality and inorganic gender roles and remains a pernicious ailment of humanity at its lowest point, a disease eating away at the best we’ve found in social bonds.